Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 Financial Services Commission (FSC), Korea's top financial policymaker; Korea Financial Intelligence Unit (KoFIU, also referred to as FIU), an FSC-subordinate unit established 2001 under the FTRA that receives and processes VASP registrations and AML reporting; day-to-day supervision/inspection is delegated to the Financial Supervisory Service (FSS), which set up dedicated Virtual Asset Supervision/Investigation bureaus (announced 29 Nov 2023).
 FSC retains final sanctioning authority.

-Capital requirement Japan capital requirement is locked.
-Unlock with the £349 pass.
-South Korea capital requirement is locked.
-Unlock with the £349 pass.
+Capital requirement Japan capital requirement is included in the £349 pass.
+South Korea capital requirement is included in the £349 pass.

-Timeline to authorisation Japan timeline to authorisation is locked.
-Unlock with the £349 pass.
-South Korea timeline to authorisation is locked.
-Unlock with the £349 pass.
+Timeline to authorisation Japan timeline to authorisation is included in the £349 pass.
+South Korea timeline to authorisation is included in the £349 pass.

-Local substance Japan local substance is locked.
-Unlock with the £349 pass.
-South Korea local substance is locked.
-Unlock with the £349 pass.
+Local substance Japan local substance is included in the £349 pass.
+South Korea local substance is included in the £349 pass.

-Application cost Japan application cost is locked.
-Unlock with the £349 pass.
-South Korea application cost is locked.
-Unlock with the £349 pass.
+Application cost Japan application cost is included in the £349 pass.
+South Korea application cost is included in the £349 pass.

-Ongoing cost Japan ongoing cost is locked.
-Unlock with the £349 pass.
-South Korea ongoing cost is locked.
-Unlock with the £349 pass.
+Ongoing cost Japan ongoing cost is included in the £349 pass.
+South Korea ongoing cost is included in the £349 pass.

-Passporting Japan passporting is locked.
-Unlock with the £349 pass.
-South Korea passporting is locked.
-Unlock with the £349 pass.
+Passporting Japan passporting is included in the £349 pass.
+South Korea passporting is included in the £349 pass.

-MiCA CASPs approved Japan mica casps approved is locked.
-Unlock with the £349 pass.
-South Korea mica casps approved is locked.
-Unlock with the £349 pass.
+MiCA CASPs approved Japan mica casps approved is included in the £349 pass.
+South Korea mica casps approved is included in the £349 pass.

-Key restrictions Japan key restrictions is locked.
-Unlock with the £349 pass.
-South Korea key restrictions is locked.
-Unlock with the £349 pass.
+Key restrictions Japan key restrictions is included in the £349 pass.
+South Korea key restrictions is included in the £349 pass.

-Recent changes Major overhaul underway: Japan's Cabinet approved an FIEA amendment bill (10 April 2026) to reclassify crypto-assets as 'financial instruments,' moving oversight from the PSA to FIEA, applying insider-trading rules, disclosure obligations, and market-conduct rules akin to securities law, alongside sharply increased criminal penalties (up to 10 years imprisonment / JPY 10 million fines for unregistered solicitation).
-The Lower House passed the bill 11 June 2026; it awaits Upper House passage, with effect expected as early as 2027.
-A flat 20% capital-gains tax on crypto (replacing progressive rates up to 55%) has been approved in principle.
-On 1 May 2025, PSA/LPAI amendments took effect introducing a new intermediary-only registration category and tightening stablecoin/EPI rules; a further overseas trust-type stablecoin equivalence framework takes effect 13 June 2026.
+Recent changes The FIEA and Payment Services Act amendment was promulgated on 23 July 2026.
+The first tranche, raising penalties for unregistered business and expanding SESC investigative powers, took effect on 12 August 2026.
+The core crypto-to-FIEA reclassification takes effect within one year of promulgation on a day to be fixed by cabinet order, so the exact date remains pending and cannot be later than 23 July 2027.
 The 20 Aug 2026 tightening is now identifiable as Act No. 21358 (amendment to the FTRA/AML Reporting Act), promulgated 19 Feb 2026 and taking effect 20 Aug 2026.
 It removes the KRW 1,000,000 Travel Rule de minimis threshold and separately expands VASP entry screening: adds a statutory definition of major shareholders, extends fit-and-proper disqualification checks to major shareholders, adds financial condition, social credibility, organisational, staffing and IT review factors, and authorises KoFIU to attach conditions when accepting a VASP report.
 Existing registered VASPs must re-report under the amended Article 7 within 3 months of the effective date (by approximately 20 Nov 2026).
 Separately, a Foreign Exchange Transactions Act amendment creating cross-border VASP registration passed 7 May 2026 (effective date disputed, 2 Aug vs 2 Dec 2026).
+The FSC's implementing-decree package (public comment 30 March to 11 May 2026) adds entry screening for VASP re-reports: a debt-ratio ceiling of 200 per cent excluding customer deposits, a three-year clean default record, fit-and-proper tests for officers and major shareholders, and AML staffing requirements; it removes the KRW 1,000,000 Travel Rule de minimis entirely and treats cross-border transfers of KRW 10,000,000 or more to foreign VASPs or private wallets as automatically suspicious.

-Difficulty rating Japan difficulty rating is locked.
-Unlock with the £349 pass.
-South Korea difficulty rating is locked.
-Unlock with the £349 pass.
+Difficulty rating Japan difficulty rating is included in the £349 pass.
+South Korea difficulty rating is included in the £349 pass.

 What changed recently

-🇰🇷 South Korea (verified 2026-07-03): The 20 Aug 2026 tightening is now identifiable as Act No. 21358 (amendment to the FTRA/AML Reporting Act), promulgated 19 Feb 2026 and taking effect 20 Aug 2026.
+🇰🇷 South Korea (verified 2026-08-01): The 20 Aug 2026 tightening is now identifiable as Act No. 21358 (amendment to the FTRA/AML Reporting Act), promulgated 19 Feb 2026 and taking effect 20 Aug 2026.
 It removes the KRW 1,000,000 Travel Rule de minimis threshold and separately expands VASP entry screening: adds a statutory definition of major shareholders, extends fit-and-proper disqualification checks to major shareholders, adds financial condition, social credibility, organisational, staffing and IT review factors, and authorises KoFIU to attach conditions when accepting a VASP report.
 Existing registered VASPs must re-report under the amended Article 7 within 3 months of the effective date (by approximately 20 Nov 2026).
 Separately, a Foreign Exchange Transactions Act amendment creating cross-border VASP registration passed 7 May 2026 (effective date disputed, 2 Aug vs 2 Dec 2026).
+The FSC's implementing-decree package (public comment 30 March to 11 May 2026) adds entry screening for VASP re-reports: a debt-ratio ceiling of 200 per cent excluding customer deposits, a three-year clean default record, fit-and-proper tests for officers and major shareholders, and AML staffing requirements; it removes the KRW 1,000,000 Travel Rule de minimis entirely and treats cross-border transfers of KRW 10,000,000 or more to foreign VASPs or private wallets as automatically suspicious.

 Quick answers